UCLA Fielding School of Public Health: History

 UCLA began offering undergraduate instruction in public health in 1946.
 For the next fifteen years, public health instruction at UCLA was within a system-wide University of California public health school.
 In 1957, UCLA started a program that led to an advanced degree in public health.
 The UCLA School of Public Health was created on March 17, 1961, and Lenor S. (Steve) Goerke was named the first dean.
 In June 1993, UCLA announced that it was planning to merge the School of Public Health into the School of Public Policy.
 UCLA rescinded the plan in March 1994.

 In 2003, the School of Public Health began awarding an undergraduate minor in public health.

 On February 16, 2012, the school received a gift valued at $50 million from the Fielding family, the largest single donation the school has received since its creation in 1962.
 On March 22, 2012 the school was officially named the UCLA Jonathan and Karin Fielding School of Public Health and the new sign on the building was unveiled.

 Students and Faculty

 Students

-The UCLA Fielding School of Public Health has students from 27 countries.
-The school has five academic departments — Biostatistics, Community Health Sciences, Environmental Health Sciences, Epidemiology, and Health Policy and Management — and offers three degree types: MPH, MS and PhD.
+The UCLA Fielding School of Public Health has nearly 1,000 students from 25 countries.
+The school has five academic departments — Biostatistics, Community Health Sciences, Environmental Health Sciences, Epidemiology, and Health Policy and Management — and offers seven degree types: BS, BA, MPH, MS, MHA, MDSH, and PhD.
 Additionally, concurrent and articulated degrees and certificates enable students to gain specialized knowledge in areas such as global health, population and reproductive health, environmental health, and health care management and leadership.